engity-com/bifroest/docs/reference/auditlog/index.md

 Bifröst signs and durably flushes every accepted record.
 Native `.baudit` and `.beaudit` segments rotate at approximately 16 MiB and are linked through signed hashes; a signed `head.cbor` anchors the latest record.
 See the [native format contract](native-format-contract.md) for the public/private field boundary and container layout.

 Startup repairs interrupted publication and uncommitted tails past the signed checkpoint, but rejects invalid committed units, signatures, broken chains, and lost records.
-Large scans use managed `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.
+Large recorder-recovery scans use managed `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.
+Read-only verification instead uses the operating system's temporary directory for large scans.

 Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification.
 The `export` and `merge` commands produce redacted JSON Lines by default only after verification; `--with-sensitive` explicitly includes the private fields and requires a decryption identity for `.beaudit`.
 These outputs are not signed journals.